 Ordering take-out and delivery to school during school hours is not permitted.
-Grade 12 students with Senior Privilege may leave campus for other food options, but food is not allowed to be delivered to campus.
 The exception is a teacher-initiated delivery for a class function.

 LIBRARY / MEDIA CENTER

 The Middle and High School Library / Media Center offers a variety of resources for research and recreational reading to support the school's curriculum and students' interests.
 The Library provides a variety of tech equipment for check out, access to databases, news sources and research tools.
 In the Library, students have places to read, quiet study rooms as well as spaces for collaborative work.
 The Library's goal is to promote a love of reading, and learning and provide a place for collaboration.